mozilla/data-docs/src/cookbooks/main_ping_exponential_histograms.md

 You'll note that the 75th and the 95th percentiles are often the same.
 Which is to say: in 25% of cases, the value was somewhere between `698ms` and `1000ms`.
 Does this mean that 25% of the time people are seeing a _very_ long-running tab spinner? _No!_ It actually points to a flaw in our methodology, which GLAM was explicitly designed to address.
 For the last part our tutorial, let's look into how it does it, and how to reproduce its approach.

-## Normalized percentiles
+## Percentiles from client-normalized histograms

 The example above basically created one _giant_ histogram and then gathered the percentiles out of each one.
 But histograms are not created equal!
 At the extreme end of things for the tab spinner, consider a user on an extremely old computer with various kinds of malware installed, constantly interacting with complex and slow web sites.
 Such a condition is going to trigger the tab spinner frequently, and for long periods.
 But it is not representative of the overall population, and probably shouldn't _overtly_ influence our decision-making process.

 A solution used by GLAM is to give each client "one vote": that is, the aggregate histogram for a client over a day must sum up to one.
 Even in the extreme case where all tab spinner measurements fall between `658ms` and `1000ms` (the range of the highest bucket), the _maximum_ number for that bucket is just "1".

-We can reproduce this approach by using the [`histogram_normalize`](https://github.com/mozilla/bigquery-etl/blob/master/udf/histogram_normalize.sql) UDF, which explicitly takes a set of histograms and makes sure that the values for each one don't sum up to any more than one:
+We can reproduce this approach by using the [`histogram_normalize`](https://github.com/mozilla/bigquery-etl/blob/master/udf/histogram_normalize.sql) UDF, which explicitly takes a set of histograms and makes sure that the values for each one sum up to exactly one:

 ```sql
 DECLARE four_twenty DEFAULT DATE('2020-04-20');